-Like ours, there are many top residency programs that will give you a great clinical, research, and administrative education.
+Thank you for your interest in our Psychiatry Residency Program at The Mount Sinai Hospital.
+Like ours, many top residency programs will give you a great clinical, research, and administrative education.
 However, we believe that for your psychiatric education to be brilliant, you should seek out a program that matches you, not only in its offerings, but also in its personality, character, and culture.
-In this vein, the program’s residents themselves carry profound importance for your decision, and we are thrilled to introduce you to our current and past residents—the personal core of our program.
+In this vein, the program’s residents carry profound importance in informing your decision, and we are thrilled to introduce you to our current and past residents—the personal core of our program.

 The content in each description is current as of the time each resident matched in psychiatry at Mount Sinai.

 Matched Residents 2018

 Matched Residents 2012